 Fertility capsules contain herbal extracts to support reproductive health and fertility: black cohosh, maca root and shatavari.
-In clinical trials, black cohosh was used as an adjunct to conventional fertility drugs and resulted in a 170% boost in pregnancy rates, along with increased fertility markers.
+Learn more about these herbs in clinical trials for fertility.

 Discontinue use once pregnancy is confirmed.
 Not intended for use by persons under the age of 18.